lelkouss/power-outages-analysis/README.md

   ></iframe>

   2. **Histogram -- Distribution of Duration**
-  - This plot shows the distribition of power outage durations within our dataset.
+  - This plot shows the distribution  of power outage durations within our dataset.
 It shows a trend in our data, with most power outage events being under 1000 minutes, with longer outage durations being rarer.
   - This helps us answer our initial question since it addresses how long outages usually last, and how those durations are spread.
   - <iframe
     src="assets/hist.html"